-But, she lives this with an authenticity that is beautiful to watch.
+My mother sincerely cares about how others feel, and she lives this with an authenticity that is beautiful to watch.

 Ask yourself how you want them to feel.
 Safe?
 Pampered?
 Relaxed?
 In control?
 Think through all the touchpoints.
 How would you feel if you were the customer?
 The ability to become your customer is often the simplest and easiest way to shift.